Jenkins operational best practices

 Imports and Publish and Synchronize

 Imports and certain Publish and Sync processes can lead to high computational costs, such as permutation calculations for filters.
 Therefore, it is crucial to implement RAM-aware batch processing and queue chunk sizes that are suitable for the complexity of your data.
-The former helps prevent loading all import data into RAM, while the latter prevents RabbitMQ pipe timeouts due to lengthy processing times.
+The former helps prevent loading all import data into RAM, while the latter prevents RabbitMQ pipe timeouts because of lengthy processing times.
 A chunk or batch size that is too large may result in memory-related exceptions or messages being stuck in queues (with logs indicating RabbitMQ broken pipe exceptions), whereas a chunk or batch size that is too small may lead to subpar import and P&S performance.
 There is no one-size-fits-all solution, but with profiling, you can find a good balance between stability and performance.

 While fine-tuning your chunk size, check out the following articles: